 Good news is that you will have more chances.
-Both public and private rehabilitation centers are being built all around the world right now, and all of them need new staff.
+Both public and private rehabilitation/physiotherapy centers are being built all around the world right now, and all of them need qualified physical therapists.

-Nevertheless, the better the center and their salary offer, the more applicants you will compete with for the given job.
+Nevertheless, the better the center and their salary offer, the more applicants you will compete with for a job.

 If you want to succeed in your interview in a good rehab center, in a center that does not need to hire just about anyone to have staff, you will have to convince them that you meet the following criteria:

-- Degree from physical therapy or ergo therapy (sometimes bachelor’s degree may suffice).
+- Degree from physical therapy or ergo therapy (sometimes bachelor’s degree is enough).

 - Previous experience (*only if you apply for a job abroad).